 SHRIMP AND PESTO PASTA

 Sure, you could stop there and serve the sauce with cooked pasta for an indulgent creamy pesto pasta recipe.
 But why stop when you could add shrimp?
+We love shrimp for dinner, this easy shrimp and grits is one of our favorites.

 Serve your finished Creamy Pesto Pasta with Shrimp alongside a glass of white wine.
 Better serve it with some extra parm, too.
 You can never have too much cheese.